mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 ## The challenge

 Aleph Alpha wanted to train the next generation of their AI foundational models.
-The name of the game in the world of AI is data: you want to train using a **large high-quality dataset** to get the best results.
+The name of the game in the world of AI is data: You want to train using a **large high-quality dataset** to get the best results.

 But processing large amount of data is a challenge in itself: when you are dealing with **petabytes** of text